linode/apl-docs/docs/app-external-dns.md

 ---
-slug: apps/certmanager
+slug: apps/external-dns
-title: Working with CertManager
+title: Working with ExternalDNS
-sidebar_label: CertManager
+sidebar_label: ExternalDNS
 ---

 ExternalDNS is required to make public service domains accessible by registering them with Otomi's front loadbalancer CNAME or IP address.